carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Layout-component/Content-block.md

 `built-in` `component`

-If rendered the [[Layout]] component helps lay the main content and the Aside
+If rendered, the [[Layout]] utility helps lay the main content and the Aside
 <sup>[[5](#5-aside)]</sup> container next to each other properly within the [[Carbon 2x grid]].

 ###### Properties and values